How to Play Middle Pins Better: The 6-Yard Circle That Turns Easy Flags Into Birdie Chances

 Bottom Line

 Use the 6-yard circle.
 Let the lie, wind, and putt shape decide which part of the circle you want.
-And stop treating every center-cut flag like it either deserves a reckless dart or a completely checked-out center-green bailout.
+And stop treating every center-cut flag like it either deserves a reckless dart or a checked-out center-green bailout.

 There is a smarter middle lane.